MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-RemoteMailbox.md

 ```

 ### -RemoteRoutingAddress
-!!!
-Exchange Server 2010

-The RemoteRoutingAddress parameter specifies the SMTP address of the mailbox in the service that this user is associated with.

-If you've configured mail flow between the on-premises organization and the service, you don't need to specify this parameter.
-The remote routing address is calculated automatically.

-!!!
-Exchange Server 2013, Exchange Server 2016

 The RemoteRoutingAddress parameter specifies the SMTP address of the mailbox in the service that this user is associated with.
 This address is created automatically when the service is initially configured in the format of \<your domain\>.mail.onmicrosoft.com.

 If you've configured mail flow between the on-premises organization and the service, such as in a hybrid deployment, you don't need to specify this parameter.
 The remote routing address is calculated automatically and assigned to the email address policy for the on-premises organization by the Hybrid Configuration wizard.

 ```yaml
 Type: ProxyAddress